tanghaibao/jcvi/README.md

 ### Managing dependencies with Conda

-You can use the the YAML files in this repo to create an environment with basic JCVI dependencies.
+You can use the YAML files in this repo to create an environment with basic JCVI dependencies.

 If you are new to Conda, we recommend the [Miniforge](https://conda-forge.org/download/) distribution.